 Stainless Steel Brake Lines

 Standard rubber brake lines flex under hard braking and lend a mushy feeling to the brake pedal.
 When those rubber lines are supported with stainless steel mesh, however, they won’t flex during even the hardest stops and braking always will feel firm and tight, the way it does in performance vehicles.
-The good ones can cost $150, but you’ll reap the benefits every time you tap the pedal on the left.
+On average the good ones can cost between $81-$190, according to FIXD, but you’ll reap the benefits every time you tap the pedal on the left.

 Adjustable Anti-Roll Bar